geodeepak/Seismolive/What's-New-in-ObsPy-1.0.md

 #### New Default Colormap

-Where possible, ObsPy now uses a much superior default colormaps.
-Long story short, the main features of the new colormaps are being perceptually uniform, both in color and greyscale and being friendly to people with different kinds of color blindness.
-Fret not - you can always revert to the old colormaps if you want to.
-See this [very informative and entertaining video](https://www.youtube.com/watch?v=xAoljeRJ3lU) or this [blog post](https://bids.github.io/colormap/) for the reasoning behind the change.
+Where possible, ObsPy now uses a much superior default colormap.
+Long story short, the main features of the new colormap is being perceptually uniform, both in color and greyscale and being friendly to people with different kinds of color blindness.
+Fret not - you can always revert to the old colormaps if you want to, but first [watch this very informative and entertaining video](https://www.youtube.com/watch?v=xAoljeRJ3lU) or [read this blog post](https://bids.github.io/colormap/) for the reasoning behind the change.
 Scientists should care about how their data are visualized, so it's well worth a watch/read!

 <img src="https://raw.githubusercontent.com/wiki/obspy/obspy/images/ppsd.png" width=70%>